raj-patel-2316/Rajdoot/README.md

 # 📰 Rajdoot News App

 **Rajdoot** is a simple and elegant Android news application built as a **college assignment project**.
-The app provides a clean user interface that lets users explore static news articles and navigate between different screens like Login, Signup, Home, and Profile — all **without using any database or backend**.
+The app provides a clean user interface that lets users explore static news articles and navigate between different screens like Login, Signup, Home, and Profile — all **without using any database**.

 ---